Using the Script Editor

 Note You must define all prompts played back and recorded with a RIFF header of type WAVE and G711 u-law format.

-For more information on managing the prompts, refer to the Cisco Unity Express GUI and CLI administration documents for your system that can be found at http://www.cisco.com/univercd/cc/td/doc/product/voice/unityexp/index.htm.
+For more information on managing the prompts, see the Cisco Unity Express 7.0 GUI Administrator Guide or the Cisco Unity Express Voice-Mail and Auto-Attendant CLI Administrator Guide for 3.0 and Later Versions.

-Expressions are useful if you do not know the exact value at design time and instead enter a formula that can be evaluated at run time.
+Expressions are useful if you do not know the exact prompt value at design time and instead would rather enter a formula that can be evaluated later at run time.
 The resulting type of the expression must match the expected input type or types (which you check at design time).

 You can enter an expression directly in the input text field, or click Expression Editor (...) to open the Expression Editor.

-You can enter the expression in the text field, or choose the Variable drop-down menu to get quick access to variables you have previously defined in the script.
-When you choose a variable from the Variable drop-down menu, the variable name appears in the input text field.
+You can enter the expression in the text field, or choose from the Variable drop-down menu to get quick access to variables you have previously defined in the script.
+After you choose a variable from the Variable drop-down menu, the variable name appears in the input text field.